 The utility partition provides a text-based interface from which you can run the partition's utilities.
-To select a menu option, you can either use the arrow keys to highlight the option and press <Enter>, or type the number of the menu option.
-To exit the utility partition, press <Esc> from the Main Menu.
-Exiting the utility from setup mode causes the system to reboot to the standard operating-system boot partition.
+To select a menu option, you can either use the arrow keys to highlight the option and press <Enter> or type the number of the menu option.
+To exit the utility partition, press <Esc> from the Utility Partition main menu.

-Table 2-1 provides a sample list and explanation of the options that appear on the utility partition menu even when the Dell OpenManage Server Assistant CD is not in the CD drive.
+Table 2-1 provides a sample list and explanation of the options that appear on the utility partition menu even when the Dell OpenManage Server Assistant CD is not in the CD-ROM drive.
 The options displayed on your system may vary depending on the configuration.